Your child is social and wants to make friends… but other kids aren’t interested. Here’s how to help your child rejected by peers.

 And while adults have learned better social cues and behaviors, kids are still learning this valuable skill.
-Helping a child rejected by peers is real, and the experience can be painful.
+The experience of being rejected can be painful, ridden with anxiety and loneliness.

-How can you help your child—so vibrant, cheerful and social—handle peer rejection?
-How can we help them understand and better manage it?
+How can you help your child—so vibrant, cheerful, and social—handle peer rejection and prevent it in the first place?

-When your child confides in you, she’s trying to make sense of the emotions she feels.
-She turns to you, hoping to understand what happened.
+She’s trying to make sense of the emotions she feels and turns to you, hoping to understand what she’s going through.

 Before brushing her emotions aside or even showering her with reassurances, show empathy instead.
 This doesn’t mean challenging her story, being the devil’s advocate, or lecturing her on what went wrong.

-Describe what she must be feeling into words she can understand: “It looks like you felt pretty bad when they didn’t want to play with you.”
-Acknowledge that her feelings as real so that she feels heard and validated.
+Instead, simply describe what she must be feeling in words she can understand.
+“It looks like you felt pretty bad when they didn’t want to play with you.”
+Acknowledge that her feelings are real so that she feels heard and validated.
+Listen without judgment so that she can simply share her feelings without fear or anxiety.

-Kids can be so blunt, especially since they haven’t fine-tuned their social skills as well as adults have.
-So, when a child wants to be alone or is wary of strangers, he may not have the social skills to be polite, smile and turn away.
-He won’t create an excuse or even hint that your child isn’t welcomed.
+Kids can be pretty blunt, especially since they haven’t fine-tuned their social skills as well as adults have.
+So, when a child wants to be alone or is wary of strangers, he may not have the social skills to be polite, smile, and turn away.
+He won’t create an excuse or even hint that your child isn’t welcome.

-No—they say frank things like, “Go away,” or “Don’t talk to me.”
-I once saw these two brothers at the playground respond to another boy who approached them, “Who are you?!”
+No—he might say frank things like, “Go away,” or “Don’t talk to me.”

-That said, remind your child of a time when he wanted to play alone.
+Remind your child of a time when he had his preferences and wanted to play alone.
 “Remember how you were working on your blocks and you didn’t want your cousin to join?
 Sometimes we want to play by ourselves or don’t want to talk to other people.”

 Do you catch yourself wanting to step in the instant your child gets rejected?
 Before you do, decide whether doing so does more harm than good.